reportportal/client-dotnet/docs/Configuration.md

 ## Timeout
 `Server:Timeout` - how many seconds to wait when awaiting response from server.

+## Insecure connection
+`Server:IgnoreSslErrors` - ignores SSL/TLS errors.
+Defaults to `false`.
+This can be helpful when using self-signed certificates, however this can make the connection susceptible to [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attacks.

 ## Asynchronous reporting
 `Server:AsyncReporting` - [asynchronous report](https://reportportal.io/docs/dev-guides/AsynchronousReporting) processing on server side (`false` by default).
 It gives a response back immediately after a server that is receiving a request from a client.
 Useful when you have a lot of tests which produce a lot of log messages to be sent to a server.